lowleveldesign/debug-recipes/.net/network/net-network-tracing.md

 Logging application requests in a proxy
 ---------------------------------------

-When you make a request in code you should always remember to configure its proxy to the system settings, eg.:
+When you make a request in code you should remember to configure its proxy according to the system settings, eg.:

 ```csharp
 var request = WebRequest.Create(url);